Thanks to Kelly for suggesting our Baby Name of the Day.

 But there’s another form of the name that seems quite current.

 That brings us to the saint.
-As Jesus struggled under the weight of his cross, a pious woman lent him her veil.
+As Jesus struggled under the weight of his cross, a pious woman lent him her scarf.
 He wiped the sweat from his brow and returned the fabric – miraculously imprinting his image in the process.

 Or so goes the legend of Veronica’s veil.